amanvishnani/CSCI-5709-A2/README.md

 ### Prerequisites

-To have a local copy of this assingment up and running on your local machine, you will first need to install Node.js 12.x and NPM packages for the project.
+To have a local copy of this assignment up and running on your local machine, you will first need to install Node.js 12.x and NPM packages for the project.

 See the following section for instructions on how to install packages.